ARLunan/MockBOTc1-Docs/Supplementary Content/Appendix 5-Setting up VSCode with ROS Extension.md

 ### Appendix 5: Setting up and using Microsoft VSCode  Application with ROS Extension, Remote Development Extension and the “Out-of-the-Box Git/Github source control code management.
 **Installation**

 The **VSCode** application can be installed on Linux – Ubuntu, Windows , and Mac machines.
 It is suggested that it be installed on your **Local Robot Development Desktop Machine** where it can manage code development on both that **Desktop Machine** and the  **Remote Raspberry Pi Robot  Machine (SBC)**.
 Extensions are available to very conveniently support **ROS 2** code development and a “**SSH-Remote**” connection function to connect to, install and edit packages on the Raspberry Pi Robot.
+VSCode now includes Microsoft CoPilot provides AI-powered inline code suggestions as you type.

 Helpful tutorials videos explain applications of VSCode to ROS 2 Project Development